-A clear understanding has to be obtained of the rural environment, its limitations and opportunities, before effective strategies can be formulated.
 A sensitization to the rural environment is absolutely vital, to ensure effective implementation of strategies, in the framework of new paradigms that are emerging, due to the transformations taking place in Rural India.
-This has to be furthered supported by an on-line monitoring mechanism that enables timely mid-course fine tuning.
-The learning cycle becomes complete, only when, the knowledge and experience gained from every implementation, can be systematically transferred, through effective training and dissemination The central decision in marketing mix strategy is product decision.
+This has to be furthered supported by an on-line monitoring mechanism.
+Online monitoring mechanism enables timely mid-course fine tuning.
+The learning cycle becomes complete, only when, the knowledge and experience gained from every implementation, can be systematically transferred, through effective training and dissemination.
+The central decision in marketing mix strategy is product decision.

 In the emergent dynamic, competitive environment, multi-product firms are fighting hard to gain commanding market through their product strategies.
 It is through continuous design and redesign of product mixes a company lays its way to success and fame.
-PRODUCT CONCEPTS AND CLASSIFICATIONS Products required in rural areas may be classified in different ways.
-In the process, let us whether there are any significant differences between urban and rural product classifications.
-Based on tangibility goods are classified into two groups: Tangible goods referred to as products Intangible goods referred to as services The following Table compares them.